stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

 Drupal 8 has a new templating system called [Twig](http://twig.sensiolabs.org/) that comes from the [Symfony](http://symfony.com/) world.
 I recommend learning about Twig and Drupal 8's use of it by watching a video of one of the many recent conference presentations on the topic like [this one from Drupalcon Portland](https://portland2013.drupal.org/session/using-twig-new-template-engine-drupal-8).
 Twig contains within it a different model for overriding templates that can be used in combination with Drupal's traditional naming-based template overrides.
-[Read Twig's own documentation of 'extends' here](http://twig.sensiolabs.org/doc/tags/extends.html) to see how it allows child templates to be much simpler than their parents.
+[Read Twig's own documentation of "extends" here](http://twig.sensiolabs.org/doc/tags/extends.html) to see how it allows child templates to be much simpler than their parents.
 Or just keep reading until the 'HOW' section of this post.

 ### WHY is it helpful?